Transportation in Colombia

 Private transportation

-If you’d rather not drive yourself and public transportation doesn’t get to the destination you need to be at, then a private driver is a great option.
-You are dropped off at your hotel doorstep and many drivers are excellent guides, adding a personal touch to the trip.
-Even if you just want to withdraw money, get something to eat or run an errand, it is usually no problem at all.
-If you can share the cost with a travel partner, then private transportation is usually quite affordable.
+If you’d rather not drive yourself and public transportation doesn’t get you to where you need to be, a private driver is a great option.
+You will be dropped off in front of your hotel and many drivers are excellent guides, adding a personal touch to the trip.
+Even if you need to get some money from an ATM, get something to eat or run an errand, that’s usually no problem at all.
+If you can share the cost with a travel partner, private transportation is usually quite affordable.
+Price indication: Prices are around 150,000 COP (37.50€) for a 1.5h ride and around 250,000 COP (62.50€) for a 2.5h ride.

 Domestic flights in Colombia